 This level of toxicity refers to drugs that can cause liver disease in most people if a high enough dose is ingested.
 A common example of drugs that cause dose-dependent toxicity is Tylenol or any medications that include acetaminophen.

-Drugs that cause idiosyncratic toxicity only affect people that have specific genes.
+Drugs that cause idiosyncratic toxicity will only affect people that have specific genes.
 These genes affect how the liver breaks down certain drugs.
-This is the most common form of drug-induced liver disease because people usually take several medications at a time.
+This is the most usual form of drug-induced liver disease because people usually take several medications at a time.

-When a person has an allergic reaction to a drug, liver inflammation occurs due to the immune system’s attempts at fighting back the drugs.
+When a person has an allergic reaction to a drug, liver inflammation occurs due to the immune system’s attempts to fight against the drugs.

 Related Reading